bakdata/fluent-kafka-streams-tests/schema-registry-mock/README.md

 ### With Fluent Kafka Streams Tests

 Using the Mock Schema Registry with the Fluent Kafka Streams Tests is very straightforward.
-All you need to do, is set your serde to `SpecificAvroSerde.class`, so that your test knows to use the Schema Registry.
+All you need to do, is set your (default) serde to `GenericAvroSerde` or `SpecificAvroSerde`, so that your topology actually needs to use the Schema Registry.
-The `TestTopology` takes care of registering the Mock Schema Registry for you.
+The `TestTopology` takes care of updating the Kafka config with the url of the Mock Schema Registry for you.

 You can then write a simple test that uses Avro, without having to deal with the Schema Registry.